-If you’re looking to start a career in the dairy industry, or you’d simply like to improve your existing skills, a Certificate III in Agriculture, focusing on dairy production, will get you there.
-This traineeship is focused on hands-on learning as you work your way through simulated workplaces and on-the-job experience.
+If you’re looking to start a career in the dairy industry, or you’d simply like to improve your existing skills, a Certificate III in Dairy Production (Traineeship), will get you there.
+This course is focused on hands-on learning as you work your way through simulated workplaces and on-the-job experience.

-Gain valuable experience working on farms as you gain confidence and begin working independently.
-You’ll learn how to establish pastures and crops for livestock, transport and prepare chemicals, coordinate milking operations, construct fencing, create feeding plans, respond to emergencies, and more.
-There are plenty of areas for you to choose your electives from, meaning you’ll be able to tailor this qualification to suit your interests.
+You’ll gain valuable experience working on farms as you gain confidence and begin working independently.
+You’ll also learn how to establish pastures and crops for livestock, transport and prepare chemicals, coordinate milking operations, construct fencing, create feeding plans, respond to emergencies and more.

-Qualifications and RecognitionUpon successful completion of this course students will be eligible to receive the Certificate III in Agriculture (Dairy Production) (Traineeship).
+Qualifications and RecognitionUpon successful completion of this course students will be eligible to receive the Certificate III in Dairy Production (Traineeship).

 This qualification provides an occupational outcome in the dairy industry.
 The dairy industry expects that graduates from this qualification will be able to preform a range of tasks associated with a person preforming the job of a dairy farmhand.